awsdocs/amazon-eks-user-guide/doc_source/coredns-autoscaling.md

 1. Ensure that your cluster is at or above the minimum cluster version\.

-   Amazon EKS upgrades clusters between platform versions of the same Kubernetes version automatically, and you can’t start this process yourself\.
+   Amazon EKS upgrades clusters between platform versions of the same Kubernetes version automatically, and you can't start this process yourself\.
 Instead, you can upgrade your cluster to the next Kubernetes version, and the cluster will be upgraded to that K8s version and the latest platform version\.
 For example, if you upgrade from `1.25` to `1.26`, the cluster will upgrade to `1.26.15 eks.18`\.

    New Kubernetes versions sometimes introduce significant changes\.
 Therefore, we recommend that you test the behavior of your applications by using a separate cluster of the new Kubernetes version before you update your production clusters\.